 Below is the list of tires you can fit mostly on a stock F150 with 18” rims:

-If you want a complete list of all potential tire and wheel sizes ranging from wheel sizes 17-22 with tire width combinations then click here: Biggest wheel you can fit on stock a F150 Fitment Guide
+If you want a complete list of all potential tire and wheel sizes ranging from wheel sizes 17-22 with tire width combinations then click here to Download:

 Biggest Tires on Stock 2018 F150 20 Inch

 As you can see once you go 34” and bigger you’ll need a leveling or complete lift kit.
-6” Kits are quite popular and allows you a wide range of options.
+6” Kits are quite popular and allow you a wide range of options.

 F150 2.5” Leveling Kit 35” Tires

-The safe bet here would a minimum 6” lift kit or levelling kit.
+The safe bet here would be a minimum 6” lift kit or leveling kit.
 You want to go 10 wide and -24 offset.
 That equates to 35×12.5.
 It’s quite an aggressive look and there definitely will be some trimming required to make them fit perfectly.

 If you have a 4” lift then the better choice would be a 33×12.5” on a negative -24 offset.